 Chris Misa is a PhD student in the Computer Science Department at the University of Oregon.
-Working with advisors Ramakrishnan Durairajan and Reza Rejaie and as part of the Oregon Network Research Group, Chris explores the design, implementation, and performance of advanced monitoring systems for modern, high-speed, virtualized networks.
-Additionally, Chris enjoys Linux, programming in C, and plugging wires into boxes.
+Working with advisors Ramakrishnan Durairajan and Reza Rejaie and as part of the Oregon Network Research Group, Chris explores the design, implementation, and performance of advanced traffic monitoring systems for modern, high-speed, virtualized networks.
+Additionally, Chris enjoys Linux, programming in Haskell, and plugging wires into boxes.

 The increasing complexity of modern computer networks raises new issues for network monitoring and control systems.
 In particular, existing monitoring systems tend to fall into one of two, nondesirable groups: either providing rough estimation of key information (e.g. SFLOW), or requiring massive collection and processing overheads (e.g. INT).